Another day another camera…

 I did take some with the 100-300mm lens but the results were a little more miss than hit although this was due to the operator (me!) and the closeness of the cars.

 Final thoughts on the EM10, great camera, easy to use, great controls, no accidental button presses (as with the G6!), great pictures and pretty good with motorsport.
-Is it as good as the D5200 DSLR for high speed motorsport – no, but its getting pretty close.
+Is it as good as the D5200 DSLR for high speed motorsport – no, but its getting closer.

 As for the events themselves, truck racing gets the thumbs up and surprisingly the heritage racing was really good, close racing considering the variety of cars, many of them older than me!